BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 So, everything works.
 What makes this a "naive" server?
 Well, let's try calling this from a different host (a.k.a. origin)?

-* Browse to [https://byu-itc-210.github.io/callapi-RestSpace](https://byu-itc-210.github.io/callapi-RestSpace).
+* Browse to [https://byu-itc-210.github.io/callapi-RestSpace](https://byu-itc-210.github.io/callapi-RestSpace){: target="_blank"}.
 This is the same page content as the one we were using, but it's hosted on a different server.
 * Like before, click on the `Login` template but change the URL to `login-n` to use the naive login mode.
 * Enter valid credentials (password is the same as the username but with a `-9455` suffix).
 * Click `Send` and ... you get an error.